Text Link

 Bulimia may be considered a mental health condition, but the disorder can lead to quite a number of physical difficulties.

-A majority of physical bulimia complications are directly tied to the disorder’s purging behavior.
-While self-induced vomiting is the most commonly used method, there are a number of other ways a person struggling with bulimia may experience purging, including through excessive use of laxatives, excessive exercising, or periods of severe food restriction.
+A majority of physical bulimia complications are directly tied to the disorder’s purging behavior.1 While self-induced vomiting is the most commonly used method, there are a number of other ways a person struggling with bulimia may experience purging, including through excessive use of laxatives, excessive exercise, or periods of severe food restriction.

-The specific types of physical bulimia complications a person may encounter can depend on the purging methods being used.
-But, generally, the disorder impacts nearly every system of the body.
+The specific bulimia nervosa symptoms a person may encounter can depend on the purging methods being used.
+But, generally, bulimia consequences impact nearly every system of the body.

 Digestive system

-The disorder’s demanding cycles of binging and purging can bring on a range of short- and long-term effects, including:
+Many health risks of bulimia are related to the digestive system, due to the cycles of binge eating and purging that characterize BN.
+These cycles can bring on a range of short- and long-term effects, including:2

 • Stomach irritation, heartburn, or gastroesophageal reflux disease (GERD)